JumpingKangaroo/youtube-podcast-feed/README.md

-# README
+# Youtube-Podcast-Feed

 This project will allow a user to add youtube videos to a custom rss podcast feed.

-Currently, basic functionality is operational.
-I use it to listen to videos in podcast form.
-In the future, I hope to implement file uploading, which would allow one to upload their own file that would be hosted on the feed.
+* Currently, basic functionality is operational.
+## Future Features:
+* File uploading
+* Basic authentication
+* Subscribing to a channel, with filters

 <!--
 Things you may want to cover: